-In a Seattle-based project, I focused on the ways under-represented community college students mentored immigrants and refugees transitioning out of homelessness, in a project sponsored by the Low-Income Housing Institute and WWU that was funded by the President of WWU.
+I have worked in a range of educational settings including jails, libraries, community colleges, and non-profits, and with disenfranchised groups and non-traditional students.
+In a Seattle-based project, I focused on the ways under-represented community college students mentored residents transitioning out of homelessness, in a project sponsored by the Low-Income Housing Institute and WWU that was funded by the President of WWU.
 See project website.

 My 2013 publication, Deskilling Migrant Women in the Global Care Industry focuses on immigrant women caregivers in England and their aspirations, trajectories, and mobilities.
 My scholarship in the U.S. has focused on the nexus of economic justice and migrancy with Washington State as a case study.
 See my 2017 book, Transnational Family Communication: Immigrants and ICTs.
 I produced a documentary short on an immigrant childcare worker which premiered at the Seattle International Film Festival, Tacoma Film Festival and the Local Sightings festival, and was featured on Alaska Airlines Shorts.
 See it here.